codatio/codat-docs/blog/240716-service-email-coming-soon.md

 ## What's new?

-By enabling this early-access feature, Codat will notify your customers by email whenever:
+When you enable this early-access feature, Codat will notify your customers by email whenever:

  - **Your customer successfully shares data with you.**